takanori-pskq/numpy/doc/source/reference/c-api/array.rst

 Miscellaneous Macros
 ^^^^^^^^^^^^^^^^^^^^

-.. c:function:: PyArray_SAMESHAPE(PyArrayObject *a1, PyArrayObject *a2)
+.. c:function:: bool PyArray_SAMESHAPE(PyArrayObject *a1, PyArrayObject *a2)

     Evaluates as True if arrays *a1* and *a2* have the same shape.

-.. c:var:: a
+.. c:macro:: a

-.. c:var:: b
+.. c:macro:: b

 .. c:macro:: PyArray_MAX(a,b)